m0smith/malabar-mode/README.rst

   default value excludes classes from ``java.lang``, JRE internal classes and inner classes.

-malabar-import-all : C-c C-v z
-  Adds import statements for all unqualified classes in the buffer, as if by performing malabar-import-one-class on each.

 malabar-install-project : C-c C-v C-b
   Runs ``mvn install`` on your project.

+malabar-override-method : C-c C-v C-o
+  Prompts for an eligible method from the superclass of the class at point and adds a stub implementation of that method.
+If the chosen method is one of ``Object.equals`` or ``Object.hashCode``, override both of them.

+malabar-run-all-tests : C-c C-v M-t
+  Runs ``mvn test`` on your project.

+malabar-run-junit-test-no-maven : C-c C-v C-t
+  Compiles the current file, performs ``malabar-visit-corresponding-test``, compiles that file (if not the same as where we started) and runs the now-current buffer as a standalone JUnit test.

-malabar-compile-file : C-c C-v C-c
+malabar-run-test : C-c C-v t
-  Compiles the current file.
+  Runs the corresponding test to this buffer using Maven (``mvn test -Dtest=classname``)

+malabar-update-package
+  Updates the package statement of the current buffer to match its place in the source directory.

 malabar-visit-corresponding-test
   Visits the corresponding test class; that is, the file in the